jdavies/hello_astra_tf/ReadMe.md

 ## Running the code

-Execute the folowing commands in the folder that contains your setenv.sh file:
+Execute the following commands in the folder that contains your setenv.sh file:

 ```sh
 source setenv.sh